 The longevity of most bug repellents is several years.
 However, this varies depending on the composition and, more precisely, the active ingredient.

 If you don’t know how old or long a product will last, you should replace it every three years.
 When in doubt, we advise purchasing a new one.

 Pennyroyal, feverfew, citronella grass, lavender, pyrethrum, marigolds, and peppermint are some plants that have been shown to repel mosquitoes and lower mosquito populations in gardens.

-Using these two repellents together increases your chances of having a bite-free yard by repelling and deterring any die-hard skeeters that survive the onslaught of your spraying sessions as well as removing any mosquitoes that have pestered your home.
+Using these two repellents together increases your chances of having a bite-free yard by repelling and deterring any die-hard skeeters that survive the onslaught of your spraying sessions and removing any mosquitoes that have bugged your home.